 OUTSIDE THE LAB

-Outside of the academic circle, I like to participate in outreach events and create science communication videos about my research, with the goal of improving the public's perception of science and scientists.
+Outside of the academic circle, I like to participate in outreach events and create science communication videos about my research, with the goal of improving the public's perception of scientists and the scientific process.
 Check out some of my videos